hardingnj/hardingnj.github.io/_posts/2017-08-23-power-of-correct-tools.md

 ---

-This blog is an introduction to two python modules, `msprime` (by Jerome Kelleher) and `scikit-allel` (by Alistair Miles), both of whom are based in Oxford at the big data institute.
+This blog is an introduction to two python modules, `msprime` (by Jerome Kelleher) and `scikit-allel` (by Alistair Miles), both of whom are based in Oxford at the [Big Data Institute](https://www.bdi.ox.ac.uk/).
 They are both really great tools, and if you work with genomic data I would encourage you to take a look at them.

-However, the particular point I'd like to make here is that they play really nicely together.
+However, the particular point I'd like to make here is that they work *really* nicely together.

-[msprime](https://msprime.readthedocs.io/en/stable/) is a coalescent simulator with a python interface, essentially an efficient version of *ms*, that also writes data in a sensible format, a compressed sequence tree rather than text files that need to be parsed (which are the bane of bioinformaticians).
+[msprime](https://msprime.readthedocs.io/en/stable/) is a coalescent simulator with a python interface, essentially an efficient version of `ms`, that also writes data in a sensible format, a compressed sequence tree rather than text files that need to be parsed (which are the bane of bioinformaticians).

-[scikit-allel](https://scikit-allel.readthedocs.io/en/latest/) is a toolkit for working with genomic data, crucially it abstracts data chunking and compression allowing handling of extremely large datasets on a desktop machine.
+[scikit-allel](https://scikit-allel.readthedocs.io/en/latest/) is a toolkit for working with genomic data.
+Crucially it abstracts data chunking and compression allowing handling of extremely large datasets on a desktop machine.
 It has a wealth of functions, and is very fast.

-What would have taken days to write a command line for `ms`, parse the results into something `plink` can work with, compute summary statistics, then parse that into a format for plotting library is possible in a few very readable lines of python.
+It's easy to imagine taking several days to construct and debug an `ms` command, parse the results into something `plink` can work with, compute summary statistics, then parse that into a format appropriate for a plotting library.
+What I will show here is that this is possible in a few very readable lines of python.

 Writing your own parsing code is prone to bugs, even for experienced coders.
 It's almost invariably inefficient, and harder to maintain/reproduce when you have several tools in your chain.

 ## Here comes some code...